We are Nathan and Anna Glenn and we love God, agriculture, and seeing others thrive in Christ.

 We both grew up on small family farms and were active members of our local 4-H clubs in Maryland.
 I (Anna) grew up in Baltimore County raising meat rabbits, dairy goats, and poultry in addition to growing a variety of fruits and vegetables in the garden.
 Likewise, Nathan raised sheep, beef cows, and dairy cows on his family’s farm in Howard County.

-After graduation, Nathan started his first job as a high school agriculture teacher at Clear Spring High School and I worked on my Masters in Agricultural Leadership Education and Communication with a focus on International Agricultural Development.
-During this time, we both learned so much about ourselves and each other and grew deeper in our relationships with Christ as individuals and as a couple.
+After graduation, Nathan started his first job as a high school agriculture teacher at Clear Spring High School in Maryland and I headed to Texas A&M where I worked on my Masters in Agricultural Leadership Education and Communication with a focus on International Agricultural Development.
+During this time in a long-distance relationship, we both felt like we learned so much about ourselves and each other and grew deeper in our relationships with Christ as individuals and as a couple.
 We continually prayed that God would one day use us and our love for agriculture and serving others to glorify His Kingdom.
 We just weren’t sure what that would like exactly but we were open to whatever He had planned.

 After I returned to Maryland in January 2014, we got engaged and married in the same year.
 We began our life together in Harford County, Maryland, me as a Horticulture Extension Agent and Nathan as high school agriculture teacher at a new school, North Harford High School.